Book a call

 September 9, 2025

 Great science loses when the narrative makes investors do the work.
-The remedy isn't more slides; it's better structure.
+The remedy isn't more slides; it's better architecture.

 The cost of a bad deck